Canada extending small business emergency loan repayment deadline

 "We know that some need a bit more runway," Trudeau said.

-Groups across Canada representing hundreds of thousands of small businesses have been pleading with the federal government to grant them an extension.
+Groups across Canada representing hundreds of thousands of small businesses have been pleading with the federal government to grant them an extension, ideally a two-year grace period and the ability to maintain access to the forgivable portion of their loans.

 The federal government created CEBA early in the pandemic as one of a suite of financial aid measures aimed at keeping businesses afloat in the face of forced closures and health restrictions.